NINJA CPA Review

 If you are hitting in the low-70s (70-75), then move on to your next weakest area.

 The reason why you don't go for mastery here is that you have a lot of ground to cover in a short amount of time for your review.
 It's better to get all of the topics into the 70s and then come back and hit them again vs get a few into the 80s/90s and run out of time before you can get to the rest.

-For instance, if you're taking Financial Accounting and Reporting and your weak area is Bonds, then do 20-question mini-testlets until you're scoring in the 70s (which may take 3 or 4 sets) and then move onto your next-weakest area, which might be Leases.
-Repeat this with Leases, and then move on to the next one – which might be Governmental Accounting, etc.
+For instance, if you're taking Financial Accounting and Reporting and your weak area is Bonds, do 20-question mini-testlets until you're scoring in the 70s (which may take 3 or 4 sets) and then move onto your next-weakest area, which might be Leases.
+Repeat this with Leases, and then move on to the next one – Governmental Accounting, etc.